thunderrabbit/poppopchaos/README.md

 Next steps?:

-* Restructure Slim to look more like [Slim Skeleton](https://github.com/slimphp/Slim-Skeleton) using https://odan.github.io/2019/11/05/slim4-tutorial.html (don't just use Slim Skeleton, so I have more hands-on tinkering, and because I am using Slim only in my api/ directory)

 * Have Slim access database
 ** Try this to connect my app to a DB
 ** Not going to `composer require monolog/monolog` because my web host does logging